-The applicant is proposing a water access walkway, through the primary and secondary buffers to the Potomac River, and a new pier structure.
-The walkway shown on the CP is preliminary, in nature, and the final access walkway will use the pathway to lessen resistance using minimal tree clearing.
-The trees to be removed should be marked and approved by DPIE.
-Any tree removed should be replaced at a 2:1 ratio with a 1-inch caliper native tree species planted in the adjacent area.
-As mentioned above, the Fort Foote Trail easement is located within the primary buffer area of this property.
-Before the water access walkway has been established, NPS should be contacted if there are any concerns about the proposed crossing or minor tree clearing.
+The applicant proposes a natural, surface water access walkway through the primary and secondary buffers to the shoreline of the Potomac River, providing access to a proposed pier structure.
+No clearing will be permitted for this access.
+The walkway shown on the CP is preliminary in nature, and the final access walkway will use the pathway with minimal disturbance and no tree clearing.
+As previously mentioned, the Fort Foote Trail easement is located within the primary buffer area.
+Before the water access walkway permit is submitted, NPS shall be contacted for comment.